JessWinn/Houndshark-Mitogenomics/README.md

 ***[Repeat the above using the Bayesian Information Critereon (BIC).]

-### STEP 5.4: Use MODELFINDER in IQTree to determine the best partitioning scheme & corresponding evolutionary models to use in BI analyses
+### STEP 5.4: Use MODELFINDER in IQTree to determine the best partitioning scheme & corresponding evolutionary models to use in BI analyses.

 Apply secondary model selection for the best-fitting partitioning identified by ModelFinder in Step 5.3 under the FreeRate heterogeneity model to select the next best model for Bayesian inference.
 Rerun ModelFinder with options: -m TESTONLY -mset mrbayes to restrict the results to models supported by MrBayes.